Chaanks/stklia/README.md

 pip install -r requirement.txt
 ```

+## Exemples

+Exemples script can be found in [exemples/](https://github.com/Chaanks/stklia/tree/dev/exemples/).
+These exemples are ready to be run on the LIA's servers.
+We recommend trying them out before going further 😉.

 ## Data preparation

 To use this toolkit, please prepare your data with [kaldi](https://kaldi-asr.org).
 When specifying a kaldi dataset folder to our toolkit, please ensure that this folder contains thes files `feats.scp`, `utt2spk`, `spk2utt`.